Altinn/altinn-studio-docs/content/development/handbook/back-end/nuget-package/_index.md

 - [JWTCookieAuthentication](https://www.nuget.org/packages/JWTCookieAuthentication/)

+### Procedure for Nuget Packages
+1. Implement all changes necessary in the Nuget Package project e.g. Storage.Interface.csproj.
+2. Submit PR on these changes only.
+No implementation on other projects should be included.
+3. Once PR approved and changes are merged into master; create and deploy new Nuget Package based on master branch.
+4. Continue with implementation, referencing the updated Nuget wherever it is needed.
+5. Remember to update all outdated references to the Nuget and check that all tests run successfully before submitting a final PR.

 ### Create Nuget Package

 Detailed documentation on how to create a nuget package, guidelines etc can be found [here](https://docs.microsoft.com/en-us/nuget/quickstart/create-and-publish-a-package-using-visual-studio).